A Guide for Parents of Uninvolved Grown Children

 But what if that bond isn’t that strong?
 What if you, as parents, couldn’t hold your children close to you and were uninvolved in their parenting?
 This happened a lot when the child grew up with a neglectful parenting style.

 Consequently, it would create a gap in the emotional attachment because this bond didn’t develop.
 After all, you bought your child one of the best Barbie dollhouses.
-Instead, it’s a pre-existent strength that nature has developed in us human beings.
+Instead, it’s a pre-existing strength that nature has created in us human beings.

 However, the question is, how do you, as a parent, prevent that from happening further?

-You’d need to take some specific steps as a parent to the re-bond relationship with your children and become a much more involved parent.
+You’d need to take some specific steps as a parent to re-bond your relationship with your children and become a much more involved parent.

 Start spending more time with your grown children.